 Although Maui is rarely hit by hurricanes, it is important to be prepared if you plan to travel to Hawaii during hurricane season from June through November.
 Pay attention to local news, sign up for emergency alerts during your trip, and be sure to follow all instructions from your lodging.
 Hurricanes causing destruction in Hawaii are rare.
 The last time the Hawaiian Islands was hit full force by a hurricane was on September 11, 1992, when Hurricane Iniki hit the island of Kauai head-on.

-Best time to visit Maui for whales watching?
+Best time to visit Maui for whale watching?

 As many as 12,000 humpback whales migrate from Alaska to Hawaii each year, and Maui is the best Hawaiian island for whale watching.
 But you can not see them year-round.
 They migrate during the winter months to breed, give birth, and nurse their calves.
 Officially, whale season lasts from late November to mid-April, but the peak is usually in January, February, and early March.
 So the best time to visit Maui for whale watching is from December through March.